 Section 890.520 Gasoline, Oil and Flammable Liquids

-b) Commercial and residential vehicle storage areas greater than 1,000 square feet with floor or trench drains installed shall comply with subsection (c)(1), (2) or (3) of this Section.
-Exception: residential garages with fewer than 5 vehicle bays are exempted from this requirement.
+b) Commercial and residential vehicle storage areas greater than 1,000 square feet with floor or trench drains installed shall comply with subsection (c)(1), (2) or (3).
+Exception: residential garages with fewer than five vehicle bays are exempted from this requirement.

-c) All facilities, other than those specified in subsection (a) of this Section, that generate fuel oil or flammable waste shall meet one of the following requirements:
+c) All facilities, other than those specified in subsection (a), that generate fuel, oil or flammable waste shall meet one of the following requirements:

 1) provide floor drains or trench drains connected to a gas and oil interceptor.

 2) provide floor or trench drains connected to a holding tank in lieu of a gas and oil interceptor when these drains are connected to a private sewage disposal system.

 3) provide an alternative system approved by the Department (i.e., an oil reclamation system or containment area).